-As you can see our heating bill has dropped about 50% over the years from almost $1000 to a little over $400 last season, this compares quite favorably with the Maine average of $1558 for the equivalent energy usage.
+As you can see our propane consumption dropped about 50% over the years from almost 800 to a little over 400 gallons last season.
 Part of the reason for our initial lower cost was that our home (constructed in 2001) was reasonably well-built, insulated and relatively tight compared to an average home.
 Some of the things responsible for this reduction are:

 * Improved basement insulation added to exterior concrete walls.

 * Tightening up the building envelope by foam insulating air gaps around window and door framing.